a-horsey/horsies-viewmodel-editor/README.md

 - Done, the tool will automatically install it next time you run GENERATE.bat

 ## Installing custom animations:
-- Download any custom viewmodel animation mod
+- Download any custom viewmodel animation mods
-- Place the VPK in the "custom animations" folder (loose files currently not supported)
+- Place the VPKs in the "custom animations" folder (loose files currently not supported)
 - Lanch GENERATE.bat and install
 - All mods will be automatically checked.
 If they're compatible they get installed.
 If not, the VPK is deleted from the folder.
 - I suggest reading INSTRUCTIONS.txt from the custom animations folder